 There are different tools to help achieve deeper states of meditation.
 Some of them are known as neurofeedback tools.
-Without getting deeply involved, these devices range from the more advanced such as the NuCalm (use code: BEN500 to save $500), which Ben now uses regularly, and Vielight to the very inexpensive such as the Muse device.
-You can listen to Ben’s podcast with the co-inventor of Vielight, Dr. Lew Lim here.
+Without getting deeply involved, these devices range from the more advanced such as the NuCalm (discount applied at checkout, 65% off the first month of any new monthly subscription), which Ben now uses regularly, and Vielight to the very inexpensive such as the Muse device.
+You can listen to Ben's podcast with the co-inventor of Vielight, Dr. Lew Lim here.

 There are also several meditation apps that I enjoy.
 Among them are Sam Harris’s Waking Up, which gives me 10 very thoughtful moments every morning on contemplation.

 And if you really want to geek out on neurofeedback and meditation, here are some podcasts and articles by Ben that'll keep your brain busy (or in a deep state of meditation) for hours: